Skip to main content

 BITBUCKET_TOKEN

-Set BITBUCKET_TOKEN to enable Semgrep to leave PR or MR comments in Bitbucket Cloud.
+Optional: If you're not receiving PR comments or your code hyperlinks aren't displaying in Semgrep AppSec Platform, try setting the BITBUCKET_TOKEN environment variable.
 The value of this environment variable must be a Personal Access Token (PAT) generated from Bitbucket Cloud.
 See Bitbucket PR comments for instructions.

 Example: